 This is an excellent beef jerky recipe and well worth the wait!
 You are able to use many different flavours of Pellets but I like smoking with Applewood & Sugar Maple BBQr's Delights Pellets.

-Mix the ingredients in a bowl and then add the mixture into a large ziplock bag.
+- Mix the ingredients in a bowl and then add the mixture into a large ziplock bag.
 Remove as much air as possible, zip it up and place it into a bowl in case it starts leaking.

 - Refrigerate overnight or for 8 - 24hrs.

 - Preheat your barbecue, kamado, offset or pellet Grill to about 70 °c